NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 | `=>`     | Discards the unit of the lhs and replaces it with the rhs unit, keeping the same underlying numerical value. |
 | `=>>`    | Same as `=>`, but replaces the unit with the unit of the state variable of the outer function body similarly to `->>`. |

-To do the unit conversion, Mobius2 will durinc compilation generate a multiplication with a conversion factor (if it exists, otherwise it reports an error).
+To do the unit conversion, Mobius2 will during compilation generate a multiplication with a conversion factor (if it exists, otherwise it reports an error).
 For instance,

 ```python
 10[day] -> [s]